-If you’ve just started dealing with the world of PCI DSS compliance, you’re going to learn that ASVs come up a lot.
-For even the lowest levels of merchants and service providers, the one thing required other than an SAQ is to conduct quarterly ASV scans.
+If you’re just entering the world of PCI DSS compliance, you’re going to learn that ASVs are very important.
+For even the lowest levels of merchants and service providers, the one thing required other than completing an annual Self Assessment Questionnaire (SAQ) is to conduct quarterly ASV scans.

-ASV stands for Approved Scanning Vendor.
+An ASV is an Approved Scanning Vendor.
 These are companies approved by the PCI Security Standards Council to conduct vulnerability scans of your Internet facing computers.
-The vulnerability scans they run are needed for you to meet requirement 11.2.2 of PCI DSS.
+These vulnerability scans are needed for you to meet requirement 11.2.2 of PCI DSS.

 Hackers and researchers are constantly finding security problems with old versions of computer software.
-These get reported to the companies that wrote the software, like Microsoft, who then release fixes for the software.
-That’s why Microsoft have their regular “Patch Tuesday“, when security fixes are released for your computer.
-But it’s not just Microsoft that does this, all the major players release regular security fixes.
+These get reported to the companies that wrote the software, such as Microsoft, who then release fixes for that software.
+This is partly why Microsoft have their regular “Patch Tuesday“, when security fixes are released for your computer.
+But it’s not just Microsoft that does this; all the major players release regular security fixes.

-If you’re not running the most up to date versions of software on your computers, you make it much easier for the bad guys to break in and steal things of value, like payment card numbers.
+If you’re not running the most up to date versions of software on your computers, you make it much easier for the bad guys to break in and steal things of value.
+For the purposes of PCI DSS, that includes the payment card numbers you’re handling.
 So it’s really important to stay on top of these updates to keep information secure.
 Unfortunately, even the biggest companies struggle to keep everything updated in a timely fashion.
 In some ways it’s actually harder for big companies to do regularly, because they usually have internal change control processes that require lots of testing before applying any updates.

 A vulnerability scan, or vulnerability assessment scan, tries to connect to every possible service your computers could be running, to see if they are running out of date or misconfigured software.
 The vulnerability scan produces a report which lists all of the services it found.
 For each one, it either shows no issues, or it shows that vulnerabilities were found.
 When vulnerabilities are found, there is usually a low / medium / high rating assigned to each, to guide you to which need to be addressed first.